cloudmesh-community/book/chapters/prg/python/python-big-data.md

 * SciPy library

-It is thus an agglomeration of useful packages and will probably suffice for your projects in case you use Python.
+It is thus an agglomeration of useful packages and will probably suffice for your projects in case, you use Python.

 ### Graphics